Understanding National Populism, Deconstruction, and Economic Nationalism

 National Populism AKA Right-Wing Populism is, at a worst, a nod to America First, Fascism, National Socialism, Anti-Globalism, the Alt-Right, and the general socially conservative right-wing machine.

-It describes an opposition to an economic agenda on one hand (a nativist protectionist opposition to a neoliberal agenda), but also likely speaks to the cultural and immigration aspects of globalism (an opposition to cultural and political integration between nations).
+It describes an opposition to an economic agenda on the one hand (a nativist protectionist opposition to a neoliberal agenda), but also likely speaks to the cultural and immigration aspects of globalism (opposition to cultural and political integration between nations).

-Simple as that, it is not neoliberal global Clinton or McCain neocon globalist, and if Bernie was in power, we could also say it sure ain’t Socialism either.
+It is not neoliberal global Clinton or McCain neocon globalist, and if Bernie was in power, we could also say it isn’t Socialism either.

 If the only choices were Globalist Liberal, Globalist Socialist, and National Populist.
 Then the Confederates, NAZIs, Mussolini’s Fascist Republicans, Breitbart, Alt-right, Trump, Bannon, Hannity, and all forms of ideologies that want to “Build a Wall” and get the “others out” would be in the National Populist camp.

-The more nuance we employ, the less we have to clump Trump, Bannon, and Hannity, and certainly the more distance we can put between Bannon and NAZIism (or Mussolini’s fascism if you want to keep it simple and ignore the socialist aspects of the NAZIs).
+The more nuance we employ, the less we have to clump Trump, Bannon, and Hannity.
+Certainly, we can put more distance between Bannon and NAZIism or Mussolini’s fascism if you want to keep it simple and ignore the socialist aspects of the NAZIs.

-This is to speak rather technically more than toss the old “every Republican is a greedy fascist and racist” line out.
-Literally, historically, the term that describes this “X country first” nationalism is fascism.
+I think we can toss the old “every Republican is a greedy fascist and racist” line out.
+Historically, the term that describes this “X country first” nationalism is fascism.
 This is even true for Hitler despite the oddly inaccurate as time went along Socialist Workers’ namesake.

-In WWII there were two extreme ideologies, one left and one right, one was fascism and one was communism.
-Like slavery in the American South, no one wants to be associated with them politically today, but the reality is that in there day people were.
+In WWII there were two extreme ideologies, one left and one right, one was fascism, and one was communism.
+Like slavery in the American South, no one wants to be associated with them politically today, but the reality is that, in their day, people were.

-People were Know-Nothings, people did support America First, Ford did publish his Deerborn, Lindbergh really did come out for Germany over Russia in WWII.
-Generally, there was a very real group of America right-wingers who were sort of pissed about FDR siding with Stalin and were sort of pissed about the New Deal.
-They are still American, but we treat history like everyone loved FDR and Lincoln, they sure as heck did not!
-Someone voted against them, right?
-So today we can assume that “that type” still exists, which is fine, but it is a type that should inform the national conversation more than “gain total control of it”.
+People were Know-Nothings, people did support America First, Ford did publish his Deerborn, Lindbergh came out for Germany over Russia in WWII.
+There was a very real group of America right-wingers who were angry about FDR siding with Stalin and were furious over the New Deal.
+They are still American, but our popular history behaves as though everyone loved FDR and Lincoln.
+They sure as heck did not!
+Someone voted against them.
+Today we can assume that those opposition voters still exist.
+They should participate in the national conversation, not “gain total control of it.”

-One simp way to understand this is to understand this all is by considering the Conservative Coalition.
+One way to understand this is to understand this all is by considering the Conservative Coalition.
 That coalition describes the “big tent” of social conservative ideologies that forms the modern right-wing.
 It is a mix of natural right-wing positions.
-Some positions are born from being like an animal trapped in a coroner by the modernizing global left, and some positions are more innocently born from natural positions one can take over any single voter-issue.
+Some positions are born from being like an animal trapped in a corner by the modernizing global left, and some positions are more born from common positions one can take over any single voter issue.

-Red team thinks we need more funding for X, Blue team things we need less.
+The Red team thinks we need more funding for X; the Blue team thinks we need less.
 One takes either a conservative or progressive position on an issue.
-There is only one set of facts, but always at least two informed opinions on that set of facts (if not many more).
+There is only one set of facts, but always at least two informed opinions on that set of facts if not more.

-The problem isn’t in any of this, the problem is in creating identities out of one of the two positions and then committing aggression toward the other position (the lesson of extremes from WWII again).
+The problem is in creating identities out of one of the two positions and being aggressive toward the other position.
+It is the lesson of extremes from WWII again.

-But I don’t want to get bogged down here, as the above is probably enough to frame the concept.
-The concept being that: one can take a natural socially conservative position on something, but when that position is transposed into an ideology, and that ideology is based around being an opposition to the other position, it can be a slippery slope toward past unsettling right-wing movements.
+I don’t want to get bogged down here, as the above is probably enough to frame the concept.
+The concept being that: one can take a natural socially conservative position on something, but when that position is made into an ideology, and that ideology forms around being in opposition to the other position, it can be a slippery slope toward past unsettling right-wing movements.